 Cabrillo National Monument Park is the place that connects the area as it is today with its historical roots.
 The monument on the highest spot in the park is dedicated to Juan Rodriguez Cabrillo, a Portuguese Captain that first docked to this part of the US in 1542.
 Besides paying your respects to this brave explorer, you can enjoy the phenomenal view from the top.

 Looks like you just missed Alice and the Madhatter.

 Enjoy Your Walk in the Park and Soak in the Sun

-- Waterfront Park is very popular because of its huge fountain where you can actually dip your toes and cool off on warm days.
-You can also lay down on the grass, enjoy reflecting pool and native plant garden.
+Waterfront Park is very popular because of its huge fountain where you can actually dip your toes and cool off on warm days.
+You can also lay down on the grass, enjoy the reflecting pool, and native plant garden.
 There are also playing installations for younger visitors.